minetest/contentdb/app/flatpages/privacy_policy.md

 * Passwords (hashed and salted using BCrypt)
 * Profile information, such as website URLs and donation URLs
 * Comments and threads
+* Audit log actions (such as edits and logins) and their time stamps

 ContentDB collects usernames of content creators from the forums, as this is required to index forum topics.